-A surrogate endpoint must have a clear biological or medical rationale or have a strong or validated link to a final endpoint of interest.
-The magnitude of the effect on the surrogate should be similar to that on the final endpoint.
+A surrogate endpoint must have a clear biological or medical rationale or have a strong and validated link to a final endpoint of interest.

 A surrogate endpoint, also called an intermediate endpoint, is an objectively measured endpoint that is expected to predict clinical benefit or harm based on epidemiologic, pathophysiologic, therapeutic and other scientific evidence.
 They are typically physiological or biochemical markers that can be relatively quickly and easily measured.
-The effect of the technology on the surrogate endpoint must predict the effect on the clinical endpoint.(29) The effect on the surrogate should be of a similar magnitude to the effect on a final endpoint.
+The effect of the technology on the surrogate endpoint must predict the effect on the clinical endpoint.(33) The effect on the surrogate should be of a similar magnitude to the effect on a final endpoint.